kondetivenki/Azure-Security-Center/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 ![Continuous export settings page](../Images/log-analytic-started.png)

-14. From the left pane, notice the following tables: `SecureScores`, `SecureScoreControls`, `SecurityAlert`, `SecurityRecommendation` and `SecurityNestedRecommendation`.
+14. From the left pane, notice the following tables: `SecureityEvent`, `SecurityBaseline`, `SecurityBaselineSummary` and  `UpdateSummary`.

 ![Respective tables in the Log Analytics workspace](../Images/Log-editor-tables.png)